About

 - Journalists researching cybersecurity incidents

-- Readers who want clear explanations of online threats
+- Readers who want clear, accurate explanations of online threats

 We keep the writing direct and readable while preserving technical accuracy.
 Cybersecurity and bot activity can be complicated, but the explanation should not be harder to understand than the threat itself.